mwatsimulamo/Public-Fund/doc/doc.md

 * Provide clear off-chain interaction patterns for all stakeholders
 * Demonstrate a complete end-to-end workflow through emulator testing

+The idea is simple: a depositor locks funds into the contract, and their release depends on the approval of a predefined number of officials, before a specific deadline.

+Each official can approve only once.
+When the required number of approvals is reached, the beneficiary can release the funds.

+If the deadline passes without enough approvals, the funds are safely refunded to the depositor.

+This contract ensures transparency, security, and collective accountability in the management of public or community funds.

+Let’s now walk through how this contract works, step by step.”

 ---

 ## Contract Specification